Nancy M. Long

 He watched for a while as the Nike sneakers walked away.
 His attention shifted then to the Birkenstock coming toward him.
 He could see everything.
 The foot was framed in two light brown suede straps on black rubber soles.
 He couldn’t see detail from this far but he could see that the toes had been painted light purple.
 He pictured the toenails a little long and smooth all the way across.
 She was through the Starbucks door before he could get another look.
 He thought about the toes in the box, wiggling around in the gritty litter.

 It was getting warmer outside.
 Pretty soon someone would come out here to sit.
 He had nowhere else to go so he’d wait it out.
-He put his hand on the black box, full palm over the bags of eye bolts and spare pieces of piano wire.
-The tips of his fingers reached the black plastic of the box itself.
+He put his hand on the black box, full palm over the bags of eye bolts and pieces of piano wire.
+The tips of his fingers reached to touch the black plastic of the box itself.

 Finding Your Writing Community

 Writing is a solitary activity, for the most part.
 It certainly draws an introverted crowd.
 But as soon as you switch from the pure hobbyist to the hopeful professional writing suddenly becomes a community event.
 Even before you have people on either side of you it’s apparent that you need them.
 It’s starts with niggling questions like, who can I ask to read this to see if it’s actually good?
 Who’s going to spot the grammar mistakes that are invisible to me?
 You like the title, but is it marketable?

 “Damn it man, I’m a writer not a business guru!”